nmatzke/BEASTmasteR/README.md

 posterior probabilities, 95% HPDs on node dates, and also 95% HPDs on tip dates, if available.

+2016-2017 additions: Added ascertainment bias corrections, various bug checks, gene-tree/species tree analysis setup.

 Citation

 BEASTmasteR will eventually become an R package and have a publication associated with it.
-Until then, please cite:
+Until then, please cite something like:

-Matzke, Nicholas J. (2015).
+Matzke, Nicholas J. (2017).
 "BEASTmasteR: R tools for automated conversion of NEXUS data to BEAST2 XML format, for fossil tip-dating and other uses."
 Instructions at PhyloWiki, http://phylo.wikidot.com/beastmaster.
 Accessed (access date).

-Matzke, Nicholas J. (2015).
+Matzke, Nicholas J. (2017).
 BEASTmasteR code archive.
 Github: https://github.com/nmatzke/BEASTmasteR .
 Accessed (access date).
 Release: XX.
 DOI: XX.